Rudd-O/ansible-samples/README.md

    directory for instructions on domains, users, host names, SSL and DKIM.
 * [jenkins/](jenkins/) sets up a Jenkins server with a number of plugins.
+* [zfsupdates/](zfsupdates/) aids you in keeping ZFS up to date on your Fedora system which boots from ZFS.

 See README.md files inside each directory, if they exist.